emissary-ingress/emissary/docs/reference/core/resolvers.md

 apiVersion: getambassador.io/v2
 kind: ConsulResolver
 name: consul-dc1
-address: consul-server:8500
+address: consul-server.svc.:8500
 datacenter: dc1
 ```
-- `address`: The address of your Consul server
+- `address`: The fully-qualified domain name or IP address of your Consul server.
 - `datacenter`: The Consul data center your services are registered to

 ## Using Resolvers